ch4mpy/spring-addons/samples/tutorials/reactive-client/README.md

     }
 }
 ```
-This handler is fine for non-standard OPs, but if want to keep Spring's logout success handler for Keycloak (and avoid defining logout properties for it), we need a facade for the two implementations we now have:
+This handler is fine for non-standard OPs, but if we want to keep Spring's logout success handler for Keycloak (and avoid defining logout properties for it), we need a facade for the two implementations we now have:
 ```java
 @RequiredArgsConstructor
 static class DelegatingOidcClientInitiatedServerLogoutSuccessHandler implements ServerLogoutSuccessHandler {